GreptimeTeam/docs/docs/reference/sql/functions/vector.md

 * `cos_distance(vec1, vec2)`: Computes the cosine distance between two vectors.
 * `dot_product(vec1, vec2)`: Computes the dot product of two vectors.

-### Notes:

-The parameters support both vector literals and column values.
-Vector literals must be enclosed in square brackets `[]` and contain `f32` elements separated by commas, e.g., `[1.0, 2.0, 3.0]`.
+The parameters support both vector literals and column names.
+Vector literals must be enclosed in square brackets `[]` and contain `Float32` elements separated by commas, e.g., `[1.0, 2.0, 3.0]`.
 The dimensions of the vectors involved in the operations must be consistent.

 ---